Assisted Living Versus Residential Care Discussed by Bristol Care Homes

 What is the Best Option Assisted Living or a Care or Nursing Home?

-It is a very daunting and difficult process to know where to start when deciding if you or a loved one now needs help in their everyday life and if you should consider assisted living or a residential care home.
+It is a very daunting and difficult process to know where to start when deciding if you or a loved one now needs help in their everyday life and if you should consider assisted living or a residential nursing home.

 There are lots of things to think about and if you are making a decision for someone else you should always involve them in the decision making wherever possible and this way they won’t feel you have made this life-changing decision for them without their input.